-In the lab, relocating tadpoles from one tank to another is considered difficult because small changes in temperature, pH or salinity can shock and kill them.
-Filling buckets with pool water, catching the tadpoles with a net and dropping them into the buckets is probably safe -- as far as the tadpoles are concerned -- but you aren't likely to catch all of them.
+In the lab, relocating tadpoles from one tank to another is considered difficult because small changes in temperature, or salinity can shock and kill them.
+Filling buckets with pool water, catching the tadpoles with a net and dropping them into the buckets is probably safe — as far as the tadpoles are concerned — but you aren't likely to catch all of them.
 To do that, you're going to have to drain most of the water from the pool.

 Turn off the recirculating pump and place a screen over the drain outlet.
 Make sure the screen mesh is small enough to contain the creatures.

-Allow water to drain until about a foot remains in the bottom of the pool.
+Allow the water to drain until about a foot remains in the bottom of the pool.

 Fill one or several 5-gallon buckets with some of the water that's left in the pool.
 Keep the buckets in the pool water to ensure the temperature inside the buckets stays the same as that in the pool.

-Catch the tadpoles with a pool net and deposit them in the buckets.
+Catch the tadpoles with a pool net and deposit them into the buckets.
 Once you've got them all, drain the rest of the water from the pool.

 Let the pool dry out before refilling it to ensure that any eggs that may have been deposited on the sides of the pool won't hatch.